Get that Linux feeling - on Windows

 Cygwin Windows Cygwin Linux x86_64 Linux Windows x86_64 i686 sizeof(int) 4 4 4 sizeof(long) 4 4 8 sizeof(size_t) 4 8 8 sizeof(void*) 4 8 8

-This difference can result in interesting problems, especially when using Win32 functions, especially when using pointers to Windows datatypes like LONG, ULONG, DWORD.
+This difference can result in interesting problems, especially when using Windows API functions using pointers to Windows datatypes like LONG, ULONG, DWORD.
 Given that Windows is LLP64, all of the aforementioned types are 4 byte in size, on 32 as well as on 64 bit Windows, while `long' on 64 bit Cygwin is 8 bytes.

 Take the example ReadFile:

 ReadFile (HANDLE, LPVOID, DWORD, LPDWORD, LPOVERLAPPED);